Urshula-S/MarsRoverChallenge/readme.md

     The main control commands are the following : Left Right and M (move forward) The lower coordinate is 0.0

-### What I did
+### Explanations

     Create a function to implement a table dynamically.
-    Add an input that contains the initial position of the rover Add an input that enables to choose the orientation Add an input that enables to choose the instructions of movement thanks to a string Set up the rover respecting the initial position facing the north
+    Add an input that contains the initial position of the rover Add an input that enables to choose the orientation Add an input that enables to choose the instructions of movement thanks to a string + analyse the string Set up the rover respecting the initial position facing the north

 ### Test Input